laanp/Icarus_Mods_Separated/laanp-BuildersDream_Readme.md

 - No fall damage, 5000kg of carry weight, boosted stamina, speed, health, swim and run stats
 - Temperature effects disabled
 - 5 x base stomach food slots (plus additional (1) due to food/farming talent, if unlocked)
+- Crop plots/mounds no longer get 'Seed Fatigue' debuff after harvesting.
+- Basic Ceiling Light can now attach to walls and underside of ramps.
 - O2 Tank & water canteen purchased from the Workshop will come into inventory autofilled
 - Workshop MXC BioFuel Canister can be purchased and will autofill with 100M units (can run a generator for a long time!)
 - Workshop MXC Furnace has been modified (smelts faster than the electric furnace, and can be portable, not affected by weather)